ArcadiaLabs/RaspberryPiSrtStreamingMachine/SRT_Relay2Twitch/SRT_RELAY_2_TWITCH.md

 # A Raspberry Pi based SRT Relay to Twitch
-Recently there has been a massive rise in the popularity of live streaming video.
-Platforms like [Twitch](https://www.twitch.tv) host streams not only from gamers, but from software developers as well.

 If you want to stream your gameplay from a gaming PC using OBS and your high bandwidth internet connection, it's pretty easy.
 However, if you want to stream from the outside using a data plan, it becomes quite difficult.
 The 3G/4G/5G is often too unstable with a too low bandwidth to stream with a sufficient quality, and the stream often drops.